conformalcoding/wxPoWer/README.md

 This is _wxPoWer_: a proof-of-concept, pro-human, drop-in augmentation for textual communication platforms.
 It takes the message you would like to post and digitally 'signs' it by solving a proof-of-work (PoW) problem.
 Other users can easily verify that you have done this at any time without the need for a central authority.

-Please see the `doc` directory for more information about this project.
+**For more information, please see [this Substack article](https://conformalcoding.substack.com/p/how-to-combat-the-online-bot-scourge?r=4a53wq).** There are also more notes, primarily technical, in the `doc` directory.

 It is not being actively developed, but documentation may be expanded in due course.
 Feel free to get in touch if there is any interest in it.